Arkansas Military Filing Information

 If the husband and wife are both in military service, each could be a resident of a different state under the Servicemember's Civil Relief Act.
 You would need to contact your respective states to determine how to file.

 Is my military income taxable?

 If you had U.S. Military Compensation, you are entitled to a $9,000 exemption from your gross income.
 The amount of military income over $9,000 is taxable.
 U.S. Military retirement is eligible for the up to $6,000 retirement exemption.

 When filing Married Filing Jointly, if you and your spouse both had U.S. Military Compensation, you are each entitled to an exemption from your respective gross incomes.

 How to file with TaxSlayer:

-To take the exclusion, from the Main Menu of your account click State Section > Edit (beside your AR return) > Subtractions From Income > Miscellaneous Subtractions.
+To take the exclusion, from the Main Menu of your account click State Section > Edit (beside your AR return) > Subtractions From Income > Miscellaneous Subtractions, or Pension Exclusion.
 Enter your total military income in the field for US Military compensation.
 TaxSlayer will calculate the amount of your exemption.
 This will ensure that your military income gets properly reported on your return.